WSP24SCM44L/Hello_app_google_cloud_project/readme.txt

       c.
 Type `docker build .` on cmd to build a docker image
       d.
 Type `docker images` on cmd to see the first docker image.
 After hitting enter.
 You will see Newest created image which will be always on the top of the list
       e.
-Now we can see newest created image has tag as <none> and its image id. type ‘docker tag <your newest image id> gcr.io/<your project id>/<project name> and hit enter and then type docker images. you will see your image id with tag name
+Now we can see newest created image has tag as <none> and its image id. type ‘docker tag 28978413a455 gcr.io/flaskhelloworldapp-420923/flaskhelloworldapp and hit enter and then type docker images. you will see your image id with tag name
       f.
 Type `gcloud init` on cmd and it will prompt Create or select a configuration choose existing configurations and hit enter and it will prompt Choose a current Google Cloud project, choose your current gcloud project number and hit ent